 - Presented by Steve Combs at the 29th Annual Technology Law Institute in October 2014

-- The presentation outline is below.
-You can also download the article.
+- The article is below.
+You can also view the presentation outline.

 The landscape of digital media advertising continues to evolve with rapidly changing devices, ad technologies, consumer behavior, and business strategies.
 The laws governing such developments remain but must also adapt.
 Commercial laws govern the transactions between parties who buy, sell, optimize and measure ads.
 Laws and self-regulatory frameworks are necessary to protect consumers and provide confidence to all stakeholders.
 This paper summarizes current developments in digital media advertising and the legal implications.

-- Using websites, mobile applications, and other online services to deliver promotional marketing messages to consumers.
+Digital media advertising uses websites, mobile applications, and other online services to deliver promotional marketing messages to consumers.”
+Such advertising includes:

-- Various parties are involved in the delivery of digital media advertising to consumers.
+Various parties are involved in the delivery of digital media advertising to consumers.
+Those parties include:

-- Media Companies/Publishers who integrate advertisements into its online content
+- Publishers who integrate advertisements into its online content

 - Advertisers who provide the advertisements to be displayed on the publisher’s content